Tags: developer, explanation

 Understanding the problem#

-In LinkAhead, Properties of Entities can have subproperties, or they may overwrite default datatypes of abstract Properties.
+In LinkAhead, Properties of Entities may overwrite default datatypes of abstract Properties.
 The SQL representation of simple properties is a row in a data table.
 For example (simplified):

 domain_id